neo4j-contrib/osm/README.md

     mvn clean install -DskipTests

-The build will produce the jar `target/osm-1.0-SNAPSHOT.jar` and copy it to the local maven repository.
+The build will produce two jars and copy them to the local maven repository:

+* `target/osm-0.2.2-neo4j-3.4.9.jar` is aimed to be used as a dependency in maven projects that depend on this library
+* `target/osm-0.2.2-neo4j-3.4.9-procedures.jar` including procedures, this jar can be copied directly into a Neo4j installation's `plugins` folder

+We plan to make a third jar `target/osm-0.2.2-neo4j-3.4.9-all.jar` including all dependencies to faciliate running the command-line importer.
+But until then you need to copy and reference all dependencies as described below.

 ## Running